Path-Variable/onvif-cam-poll/README.md

 The second script deals with another problem when opting to use these cameras without a cloud provider - time synchronization.
 If cut off from access to the cloud, the cameras' system clock quickly falls out of sync with the world clock and is unable to contact an NTP server in order to correct itself.
 This script will continue updating the system clock with the local time of the server in which the script is running every 30 minutes.
-Even with low-cost nature of the clocks in these cameras, it is enough to maintaing a sufficiently low drift for most surveillence purposes.
+Even with the low-cost nature of the clocks in these cameras, it is enough to maintaing a sufficiently low drift for most surveillence purposes.

 It requires only three arguments for usage - the url and port (seperated by semicolon), the username and the password.